 First, believe me that you honestly won't miss the mayonnaise or sour cream!

 Choose a ripe avocado, remove the pit and scoop the flesh from the peel.
-Add to a blender along with the remaining ingredients and blend until smooth and creamy.
+Next, add it to a blender along with the remaining ingredients, then blend until smooth and creamy.

-This recipe makes a thick dressing which is best on sturdy greens like romaine or kale.
-Unless you thin it out with water, it’s not a pourable dressing, so toss your salad before serving.
+This vegan recipe makes a thick dressing which is best on sturdy greens like romaine or kale.
+Unless you thin it out with water, it's not a pourable dressing, so toss your salad before serving.

 🍽 Five ways to use Avocado Green Goddess Dressing

-- As a cool, creamy dressing for your favourite salad.
+- Use it as a cool, creamy dressing for your favourite salad.

-- As a pretty dip for fresh vegetables.
+- It makes a pretty dip for fresh vegetables.

-- As a fabulous dressing for potato salad.
+- It's a fabulous dressing for potato salad.

-- As a topping for fish or shrimp tacos.
+- Try it as a topping for fish or shrimp tacos.

 - As a dressing for your favourite power bowl!

-This Green Goddess dressing with tarragon is made without anchovies, and it’s gluten-free, vegan and paleo.
+This Green Goddess dressing with tarragon is made without anchovies, and it's gluten-free, vegan and paleo.
 If you use avocado oil or olive oil, it's suitable for ketogenic diets, too!

 ⏰ How long will this dressing keep?

-This vegan Green Goddess dressing (or dip) will keep up to a week in a covered jar in the refrigerator, and because it is combined with lemon and lime juice to the recipe helps to keep this dip's beautiful green colour without turning brown!
+This vegan Green Goddess dressing (or dip) will keep up to a week in a covered jar in the refrigerator.
+Adding lemon and lime juice to the recipe helps to keep this dip's beautiful green colour without turning brown!